israman30/Math-Swift-Algorithms/README.md

 ```
 # Technology
 We are using apple Swift programming language.
 As contributor could be with Objective-C as well.
-## API reference
-We will be using function, classes and extensions to solve multiple situations and to make our code re-usable.

 # Contributors
 - Israel Manzo